The JRS and railway modelling

 By Colin Brown

 A small table top style layout that could be put up on almost any dining table.
-This layout could also be put up in the centre area of the above Shinkansen table-top layout.
+This layout could also be put up in the centre area of a larger table-top layout, when available.
 The trams can negotiate very tight curves, so space isn't much of a problem.
 This layout uses Kato Unitrack, the trams are mainly by Modemo, Green Max and Tomytec.
 This layout is available in the greater London area, but has been on display in the NRM at York as well.
 Click on thumbnail for a larger view.

 cb-tram Photo by Richard Tremaine